jbytecode/fuzuli/README.md

 (print "Hello world!")
 ```

 * The current implementation is running on the Java Virtual Machine (JVM)
+(Edit: cfuzuli, a C implementation is in progress)

 ```bash
 $ java -jar dist/JFuzuli.jar